 The plan is to have the base coat look similar to an actual bison.
-A group of artists will then paint maple leaves on top of it, with some mimicking the leaves on the statue in front of the Brown County Convention and Visitors Bureau.
+A group of artists will then paint maple leaves on top of it, mimicking the leaves on the statue in front of the Visitors Center downtown.

 They want to have the bison look as if he is standing under a maple tree on the courthouse lawn during the fall, Crocker said.

 “We are going to have several artists working on it, so it will be kind of cool because every artist paints a little differently,” she said.

 Plans are in the works to feature the bison in the Spring Blossom Parade in May and have it on display during the Indiana Bicentennial Torch Relay when it comes through Brown County in September.

 The bison will be placed on a stand with sandbags to keep it secure wherever it sits.
 It weighs less than 100 pounds, so it could be moved.

 “There’s all kinds of fun ideas that we’ve played with, like playing ‘Where’s the bison this month?’ and taking him and putting him places.
 But nothing is in stone,” Crocker said.
 “It’s going to be kind of a fun thing for town.”

 Crocker and Community Foundation CEO Larry Pejeau helped raise $2,000 to bring the bison here and decorate it.